 Best Time To Travel Vietnam

 Well in all honesty if you are wanting to travel the entire length of Vietnam, I will be honest there is no perfect time to do this.
-It is such a huge place that the weather in the North is likely to be completely different from the South, and visa versa.
+It is such a huge place that the weather in the North is likely to be completely different from the South, and vice versa.

-I traveled Vietnam in February and March, during this time Hanoi was about 8 degrees celcius, Sapa was below freezing and Ha Long Bay was too chilly to swim.
-In contrast, Ho Chi Minh City was a constant 36 degrees celsius and we were stuck in a state of sweat.
+I traveled Vietnam in February and March, during this time Hanoi was about 8 degrees Celsius, Sapa was below freezing and Ha Long Bay was too chilly to swim.
+In contrast, Ho Chi Minh City was a constant 36 degrees Celsius and we were stuck in a state of sweat.
 Therefore sometimes you just have to suck it up and pack for all weather.
 This is also considered the best time of year to visit, as at least it isn’t during the rainy season.

 My personal favorite website to check the weather around the country during particular months is Selective Asia.
 Here you can see the weather in each region every month, then plan your stay around that.

 The Far North (Sapa, Ha Giang, Bac Ha, Mu Cang Chai): This part of Vietnam is divided into two seasons, the dry season runs from October to late March with the wet season lasting from April to September.
 It can get very cold in December and January, especially at night.
 The best months to travel in the far north is during the dry season.
 It is not recommended to travel the Ha Giang loop during the rainy season (May to September).
 The best trekking conditions in Sapa and around Mu Cang Chai can be experienced between September & November, and from March to May.